Power of quantum measurement in simulating unphysical operations: Twisted channel for mathematical characterization

-{\textbf{\emph{Twisted channel for mathematical characterization.---}}} To assist the analysis of measurement-controlled post-processing, we introduce what we call a twisted channel as its mathematical characterization.
+To assist the analysis of measurement-controlled post-processing, we introduce its mathematical characterization called a twisted channel.
 The effective operation $\sum_j \alpha_j \cM_j$ can be written as $\alpha_{\max} \sum_j \a'_j \cM_j$, where the normalized coefficient $\a'_j \coloneqq \a_j / \alpha_{\max}$ satisfies $|\a'_j| \leq 1$.
 Then, the combination $\sum_j \a'_j \cM_j$ has a unit sampling overhead and $\sum_j |\a'_j| \cM_j$ is a CPTN map.
 Without loss of generality, we can require $\sum_j |\a'_j| \cM_j$ to be CPTP.
 This is because there exists a map $\cM'$ such that $\sum_j |\a'_j| \cM_j + 2\cM'$ is CPTP.
 Then, we can add two terms $\cM'$ and $-\cM'$ into the combination $\sum_j \a'_j \cM_j$ without changing the map this combination represents for nor its sampling overhead.
-Absorbing $|\a'_j|$ into each $\cM_j$, we arrive at the following definition of a twisted channel~\footnote{ A set of operations similar to twisted channels has been noted in Ref.~\cite{Piveteau2022} inspired by Ref.~\cite{Mitarai2021, Mitarai2021a} for the task of circuit knitting.
-This set is introduced as a generalization of the set of CPTN maps to be used for classical sampling under the conventional QPD framework.
-In this work, we are taking an inherently different approach by replacing the classical sampling with quantum measurement, from which a twisted channel naturally arises. }.
+Absorbing $|\a'_j|$ into each $\cM_j$, the effective operation can be written as $\a_{\max} \cT$, where $\cT$, though not necessarily physical, can be simulated with unit sampling overhead, and we call it a twisted channel~\footnote{ A set of operations similar to twisted channels has been noted in Ref.~\cite{piveteau2023circuit} inspired by Refs.~\cite{Mitarai2021, Mitarai2021a} for the task of circuit knitting.
+This set is introduced as a generalization of the set of CPTN maps to be sampled under the conventional QPD framework.
+In this work, we are taking an inherently different approach by involving quantum measurement in the process of generating probability distributions and sampling from them, where a twisted channel naturally arises. }.

 \begin{definition}[Twisted channel] A twisted channel $\cT$ is a linear map that can be written as $\cT = \sum_j s_j \cM_j$, where $s_j \in \lrc{+1, -1}$ and $\lrc{\cM_j}$ is a quantum instrument. \end{definition}